tmspvn/VBGAMLSS/README.md

 zscores <- zscore.vbgamlss(predictions, imageframe_patients)

 # Map the z-score to nifti. `_subj-<ID>.zscore.nii.gz` is then appended.
-ID id the patient index of the imageframe.
+#  ID id the patient index of the imageframe.
 #  Note, this function computes z-scores from a `vbgamlss.predictions" object.
-It differes from the `zscore.map.vbgamlss` function which computes the maps z-scores directly from coefficient maps.
+#  It differes from the `map_zscores_from_map` function which computes the maps
+#  z-scores directly from coefficient maps.
 map_zscores(
   zscores,
   mask = mask,